haftomdesbele/TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION/README.md

 **NumPy**: Essential for numerical operations, especially in vectorizing text data.

-**Scikit-learn**: implementing the Multinomial Naive Bayes classifier, and .

 **torch**: A core deep learning framework used for building and training neural networks.

 **torch.nn**: The neural networks module for creating network layers and functions.